 Post your loglines.
 Get and give feedback.

-When a high school loser finds an alien artifact, he becomes embroiled in a galactic war where his finds himself as the last hope for ending the conflict.
+When a high school loser finds an alien artifact he becomes embroiled in an intergalactic war where his encyclopedic knowledge of sci-fi may be the only hope for ending the conflict.

 Danny Kent, a high school loser from a small town, has no friends due to his addiction to all things sci-fi.
 After trying to approach a cheerleader and running away, he seals himself in his room.
 He discovers online maps of the now defunct Area 51 that appear more complete and accurate than his own.
 He travels to the site to see how the maps compares to the actual site.
 Unfortunately the facility is off limits but Danny sneaks in.
 He finds an alien artifacts and puts it in his backpack.
 On the way out he is knocked unconscious.

 Waking up in an interrogation room, Danny is questioned by a guard who vanishes when Danny deduces that he is really on a spaceship.
 Members of the Keta-Shiar race enter to speak to him.
 They inform him that a signal from the artifact is what drew them to the area.
 The technology comes from an even older alien race for which they had been searching.
 The Keta-Shiar test Danny and find that he is quite intuitive when it comes to guessing the purpose and function of their technology.
 While returning to base, the ship is suddenly attacked by the Kil-Tu, another alien race, who wants the Keta-Shiar technology.
 The Kil-Tu would enslave both the Keta-Shiar and the people of Earth.
 The battle is short but brutal.
 Danny cannot be returned to Earth and when more Kil-Tu show up, the the ship jumps to an emergency rendezvous point.